meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 - Slade, S., & Prinsloo, P. (2013).
 Learning analytics: Ethical issues and dilemmas. _American Behavioral Scientist, 57_(10), 1510–1529. doi:10.1177/0002764213479366
 - Suthers, D., & Verbert, K. (2013).
 Learning analytics as a “middle space.”
 In _Proceedings of the Third International Conference on Learning Analytics and Knowledge - LAK ’13 (pp. 1–4)_.
 New York, New York, USA: ACM Press. doi:10.1145/2460296.2460298

 ___

+### Temporality in Learning

+Suggested Readings

+- Reimann, P. (2009).
+Time is precious: Variable-and event-centred approaches to process analysis in CSCL research.
+International Journal of Computer-Supported Collaborative Learning, 4(3):239– 257.
+- Kinnebrew, J., Segedy, J., and Biswas, G. (2014).
+Analyzing the temporal evolution of students’ behaviors in open-ended learning environments.
+Metacognition and Learning, 9(2):187–215.
+- Magnusson, M. S. (2000).
+Discovering hidden time patterns in behavior: T-patterns and their detection.
+Behavior Research Methods, Instruments, & Computers, 32(1):93–110.

+Activities: To be designed by SIG 4

+___